 Let F be a PRF family with n-bit key, n-bit input and n-bit output.
 For each of the following candidate constructions F' say whether F' is also necessarily a PRF.
-If so, give a proof else give a counter-example.
+If so, give a proof else give a counter-example (showing that if PRFs exist then there exists some PRF F such that F' is not a PRF).
 Some of the candidates F' have different input/output lengths than F.